 Your installation is now 99% complete, but here are a few things to consider before heading to the nearest boat ramp:

-Once again, your exact process for how to install a fishfinder will differ according to your manufacturer’s instructions.
-Once you know how to install a fishfinder, this job shouldn’t require more than 1-2 hours before you’re ready to grab your fishing rods and hit the water to test your new fishfinder
+Once again, the exact process for installing a fishfinder will differ according to your manufacturer’s instructions.
+Once you know how to install a fishfinder, this job shouldn’t take more than 1-2 hours before you’re ready to grab your fishing rods and hit the water to test your new fishfinder.

 Do you have any tips on how to install a fishfinder on a boat?
 Share them in the comments below!